Polynomial bounds for the Chowla Cosine Problem: An improved exponent

 \section{An improved exponent}

 We put some further effort into improving the value of the exponent that our method produces for Chowla's cosine problem.
-Suppose throughout this section that $A=-A\subset\mathbf{Z}\setminus\{0\}$ is a finite symmetric set of integers of size $n=|A|$, and that $K>0$ is a constant such that We shall reuse many of the intermediate results from Section~\ref{sec:chowla1/12}, and the reader may wish to recall the definitions \eqref{eq:A_tB_tC_tdefi} of the sets $A_t,B_t,C_t,D_t$.
-By Proposition~\ref{prop:absoluteboundedextra}, we have that
+Suppose throughout this section that $A=-A\subset\mathbf{Z}\setminus\{0\}$ is a finite symmetric set of integers of size $n=|A|$, and that $K>0$ is a constant such that